Join for FREE

 Similar Species

-This species is almost as variable as Eurasian Buzzard (or Common Buzzard), but one almost invariable feature (at least in adult birds) is the tail pattern with one dark band at the end and two near the base of the tail.
+This species is almost as variable as Common Buzzard, but one almost invariable feature (at least in adult birds) is the tail pattern with one dark band at the end and two near the base of the tail.
 In flight, it will often hold its head with bill pointing forwards, often compared to the head of a Common Cuckoo, while Common Buzzard tends to have its bill pointing downwards.
 In flight, tail is longer, neck is longer, while the head is small on a Honey Buzzard.

 Widespread in Eurasia and Africa.
 A summer visitor to most of Continental Europe, breeding north to the English Channel, Denmark, and much of Scandinavia north to the head of Gulf of Bothnia and east across northern Asia.
 The southern limits are central Spain, Corsica, and central Italy and the Black Sea.
 Range is rather patchy in France and parts of central Europe, Greece, and Turkey.
 Also breeds in the Caucasus and a rare breeder in Britain with a scattered population of under 30 pairs in southern and eastern England and in north-central Scotland.

 A passage migrant through most of the southern Europe and the Middle East, peak periods May and late August-September.
 Seen at the major raptor migration points in good numbers but not confined to them.
 Regular at Falsterbo, Gibraltar, the Bosphorus, the Caucasus and Eilat, but also seen at Sicily, Cap Bon, Malta, Crete, and Cyprus.
 Apart from the small breeding population the Honey Buzzard is a scarce passage migrant to Britain with about 100 recorded per year mainly at migration watchpoints on the east and south coasts but autumn 2000 saw an exceptional influx, particularly in September, with perhaps as many as 2000 birds recorded.